Troldefar/phpwebsocketsecure/readme.md

-# Barebone WSS for php / js
+# Barebone Websocket Secure
+## implemented in PHP with a minor frontend

 # Usage
 php ws.php